 Nylon is a synthetic polymer which is based on polyamides.
 It’s resilient, strong, durable and a tad bit flexible.
 Another property is that it’s hydroscopic.
 This means it absorbs liquids.
 This makes nylon a good choice when you need to dye your printed part in a certain color.
 It also means that nylon filament has a short shelf live and is difficult to store.

 Functional 3D printed parts

-Since nylon has such a unique durability to flexibility ratio, it is often used for functional 3D printed parts.
+Since nylon has such a unique durability to flexibility ratio, it is often used for functional parts.
 Think of prosthetics, medical equipment, connectors and living hinges.

 Nylon has its own distinct pros and cons:

 - Excellent strength to flexibility ratio.